cajuncoding/GraphQL.AzureFunctionsProxy/README.md

 *IGraphQLAzureFunctionsExecutorProxy*.

-This proxy is setup by internally configuring a Middleware Proxy that is an encapsulation of the existing *HttpPostMiddleware* & *HttpGetMiddleware* configred as a simple pipeline processing POST requests first and then defaulting back to GET requests, and erroring out if neither are able to handle the request.
+This proxy is setup by internally configuring a Middleware Proxy that is an encapsulation of the existing *HttpPostMiddleware* & *HttpGetMiddleware* configured as a simple pipeline for processing POST requests first and then defaulting back to GET requests, and erroring out if neither are able to handle the request.

 ## Key Elements:

 ### Startup Configuration
-1. The following Middleware initializer must be added into a valid AzureFunctions Configuration Startup.cs
+1. The following Middleware initializer must be added into a valid AzureFunctions Configuration 'Startup.cs'
   * All other elements of HotChocolate initialization are the same using the v11 API.
 ```csharp
         //Finally Initialize AzureFunctions Executor Proxy here...